 The start of mass deportations to Ghana…

 The UK Immigration minister, Damian Green, visited Ghana on 27-28th September 2011 as part of his tour of West Africa.
+The first mass deportation charter flight to Ghana took place just over a month after this warning, on 4th November 2011.

 Damian Green, announced in Parliament on 7th February 2012 that “We continue to exploit opportunities to increase returns.
 This includes opening and consolidating new charter routes to Ghana, Pakistan and Sri Lanka…The agency will continue to focus on maximising productivity from all its enforcement assets including reporting centres, arrest teams, immigration removal centres and charter flights.”.